Abraham Weintraub

 Abraham Bragança de Vasconcellos Weintraub (born 11 October 1971) is a Brazilian economist and investment banker who served as Brazil's Minister of Education under Jair Bolsonaro from 2019 to 2020.
-He served as the Executive Director for the World Bank from the 15th district from 2020 to 2022, when he resigned his post in order to run in the 2022 São Paulo gubernatorial election.
+He served as the executive director for the World Bank from the 15th district from 2020 to 2022, when he resigned his post in order to run in the 2022 São Paulo gubernatorial election.

 Biography

-Weintraub was born in São Paulo to a Jewish father, Mauro Weintraub, and a non-Jewish mother, Mariliza Bragança de Vasconcellos, both doctors who studied at Faculty of Medicine of Sorocaba.
+Weintraub was born in São Paulo to a secular Jewish father, Mauro Salomão Weintraub, and a Catholic mother, Marilisa Bragança de Vasconcellos, both doctors who studied at Faculty of Medicine of Sorocaba.
 He is a professor at the Federal University of São Paulo (Unifesp), Master in Administration in Finance for Getúlio Vargas Foundation (FGV), and graduated in Economic Sciences at the University of São Paulo (USP) in 1994.

 An executive of the financial market with over 20 years of experience, he acted as the lead economist and director of Banco Votorantim and as a partner in Quest Investimentos.
 He was a member of the transition team of the government of President Bolsonaro, and was Secretary-Executive of the Chief of Staff Onyx Lorenzoni.

 He became a member of Bolsonaro's transition cabinet in November 2018.